bitcraze/crazyflie-clients-python/README.md

 The client can be installed and run with snap, it can be found on [snapcraft](https://snapcraft.io/cfclient) (ie. search Crazyflie in Ubuntu software) or installed from command line:
 ```
-snap install --edge cfclient
+snap install --beta cfclient
-snap connect cfclient:raw-usb    # Required to access the Crazyradio
-snap connect cfclient:joystick   # Required to access gamepads
 ```

-The only build available right now is the latest commit from github (edge), the next version will be pushed in the snapcraft stable channel.
+The edge version is currently broken (latest github commit).
+The last working version has been set to beta.
+The next release will be pushed in the snapcraft stable channel.

 It is still required to set the udev permission with the snap, see the last section of this page.